Image tracking technology

 In other cases where exclusivity or scarcity makes the value of an image, the photographer or its agency can decide to end a contract with a client who has published a photo without authorisation.

 Platforms like Youtube detect the use of media (mainly audio and video) to protect copyright holders subscribed to this service.
 To do so, a signature of these medias was recorded in the database.
-Similar solutions are proposed based on a blockchain, but with certain disadvantages (read also "About blockchain and decentralized copyright management of images").
+Similar solutions are proposed based on a blockchain, but with certain disadvantages.
 Watermarking images is the the safest way to reverse seach a content-ID database due to the increased accuracy of match results.

 Fact checking, fake news inquiry